-COGNITIVE LIMITATI □ N, Please describe cognitive limi Part 4.
-These cognitive restric position or another suitable po tions will be assesse tions.
-Physical limitati d when determining m ons and/or restrictions, odified work either in th if any, can be detailed in ne employee's own Date of Assessment: (dd/mm/yyyy) T T T evel of Functioning Please circle which level applies for each task) LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Supervision Required needs constant supervision needs frequent supervision needs limited supervision requires no supervision Supervision of Others not able to supervise others can meet demands of or for occasional supervision can meet demands of or for regular supervision can meet demands of full supervision Folerance to Deadlines cannot deal with deadline pressures occasionally deal with deadlines can deal with deadline that are reoccurring can deal with strict deadlines Attention to Detail (indicate maximum time the individual can concentrate) concentration on detail is severely limited concentrate on detail is limited can concentrate on details, needs occasional breaks of non detailed work able to concentrate intensely on detailed work Performance of Multiple Tasks can deal with one task at a time can handle more than 1 task but requires cues as to when to do task can handle multiple tasks requires some time management assistance fully able to handle multiple tasks without difficulty Tolerance to External Stimulus needs quiet, non distracting work environment can cope with small degree of distraction can cope with distracting stimuli for portion of day fully able to cope with multiple stimuli withou negative effect Ability to Work with Others Cooperatively tolerates working alone can tolerate others within vicinity, but needs to perform independent tasks can work with others cooperatively when required fully able to work in close cooperation with others Confrontational Situations unable to cope with confrontational situations can cope with exposure to confrontational situations with back- up available moderate ability to cope with confrontational situations able to deal with confrontational situations with tact and control Responsibility and Accountability errors in judgment or attention likely to occur can accept responsibility including the responsibility for the safety of others can accept a high level of responsibility including sensitive situations Prognosis (based on objective from the date of this assessment, th ☐ 1-2 weeks ☐ 3-5 we eks 2-3 mont ths 4-6 month S 6+ months Unknown nd start date: Start Date Regular full time hours Modified hours Graduated hours dd/mm/yyyy)
+COGNITIVE LIMITATIC COGNITIVE LIMITATIONS AND/OR RESTRICTIONS Please describe cognitive limitations and/or restrictions.
+Physical limitations and/or restrictions, if any, can be detailed in Part 4.
+These cognitive restrictions will be assessed when determining modified work either in the employee's own position or another suitable position.
+Date of Assessment: Level of Functioning (Please circle which level applies for each task) LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Supervision Required needs constant supervision needs frequent supervision needs limited supervision requires no supervision Supervision of Others not able to supervise others can meet demands of or for occasional supervision can meet demands of or for regular supervision can meet demands of full supervision Tolerance to Deadlines cannot deal with deadline pressures occasionally deal with deadlines can deal with deadline that are reoccurring s can deal with strict deadlines Attention to Detail (indicate maximum time the Individual can concentrate) concentration on detail is severely limited concentrate on detail is limited can concentrate on details, needs occasional breaks of non detailed work able to concentrate intensely on detailed work Performance of Multiple Tasks can deal with one task at a time can handle more than 1 task but requires cues as to when to do task can handle multiple tasks requires some time management assistance fully able to handle multiple tasks withou difficulty Tolerance to External Stimulus needs quiet, non distracting work environment can cope with small degree of distraction can cope with distracting stimuli for portion of day fully able to cope with multiple stimuli withou negative effect Ability to Work with Others Cooperatively tolerates working alone can tolerate others within vicinity, but needs to perform independent tasks can work with others cooperatively when required fully able to work in close cooperation with others Confrontational Situations unable to cope with confrontational situations can cope with exposure to confrontational situations with back- up available moderate ability to cope with confrontational situations able to deal with confrontational situations with tact and control Responsibility and Accountability errors in judgment or attention likely to occur can exercise a moderate level of responsibility with occasional need for support can accept responsibility including the responsibility for the safety of others can accept a high level of responsibility including sensitive situations Prognosis (based on object From the date of this ie above will ap ply for approxim ately: □ 1-2 weeks □ 3-5 weeks □ 6-8 weeks □ 2-3 months □ 4-6 months 6+ months Unknow Recommendations for work hours and start date: Start Date: ours -